maichmueller/reinforce/README.md

   NumPy API as much as possible can be used to interact with samples of most of the spaces.
 - **Environments:** Reinforce plans to offer a small selection of environments for training RL models.
   Currently, only a version of `gridworld` of arbitrary dimensions is included.
+- **Python Bindings**: In the future, I hope to export Reinforce to Python.
+Given the heavy template reliance, this is still being evaluated for feasibility.
+If you have advice or wish to share the workload on this, feel free to open an issue or discussion item!

 ## Examples